projf/isle/boards/verilator/README.md

 # Verilator/SDL Support

-By combining Verilator and SDL you can run Isle on your computer.
+By combining [Verilator](https://www.veripool.org/verilator/) and [SDL](https://www.libsdl.org), you can run Isle on your computer.
 Read [Verilog Simulation with Verilator and SDL](http://projectf.io/posts/verilog-sim-verilator-sdl/) for more details.

 Be aware that Isle typically runs several times slower in simulation than on an [FPGA dev board](../).
-For Isle designs including a CPU, I see ~18 FPS on an Apple M1, your milage may vary.
+For Isle designs with a CPU, I see ~18 FPS on an Apple M1.
+Your mileage may vary.

 ## Installing Dependencies